umoazzam/Where2EatDatabaseInterface/README.md

 ### Database/Server

-This database and its corresponding ER diagram were generated using MySQLWorkbench and hosted on a MySQL server.
+This database and its corresponding ER diagram were generated using MySQLWorkbench and hosted on a MySQL server on a device running MacOS Monterey.
 The files for the server/DB can be found in the *Server and Database* directory.

 ### User Interface